Code-Institute-Submissions/simon-6/README.md

 + My understanding of the Set Interval Function, which was pivotal to the game's success, was explained to me at [Medium.com](https://medium.com/@eric.stermer/setinterval-simply-put-is-a-timed-loop-652eb54bd5f8)
 + The highscores retrieved from the local storage are presented as a string of numbers.
 The code used to convert this string into an array of numbers was sourced from this [Stack Overflow](https://stackoverflow.com/questions/15677869/how-to-convert-a-string-of-numbers-to-an-array-of-numbers) post.
 + The code used to reload the page no matter how the 'game over' modal is closed, was sourced from this [Stack Overflow](https://stackoverflow.com/questions/21578315/how-to-reload-page-on-closing-a-bootstrap-3-modal) post.
 + [W3Schools](w3schools.com) was a reliable resource throughout my project for it's comprehensive explanation of JavaScript data types and methods.
-Specifically, the code used to present users with their top 5 highscores owes thanks to W3Schools' teachings on how to add items to an array in place of other values and how to numerically sort an array in ascending order.
+Specifically, the code used to present users with their top 5 highscores owes thanks to W3Schools' teaching on how to add items to an array in place of other values, and how to numerically sort an array in ascending order.

 ### Acknowledgements <a name="acknowledgemenets"></a>
 Special thanks to,
-+ Mentor Aaron Sinott, for all our sessions that ran into overtime and for his words of encouragement.
++ Mentor Aaron Sinott, for all the sessions that ran into overtime and for his words of encouragement.
-+ [GBrachetta](https://github.com/GBrachetta) for his invaluable advice, conversation and compassion that kept me going when I felt most defeated.
++ [GBrachetta](https://github.com/GBrachetta) for his invaluable advice, converstaion and compassion that kept me